 Repro Attack (Shin TA)

 Affectionately and aptly called the "Shin TA", this Stadium was the result of a collaborative community effort and year-long process to make the definitive, most accessible and durable iteration of the Tornado Attack.
 Through numerous prototypes, manufacturing processes, and design revisions, the community was able to create a stadium that mirrored the original Tornado Attack's nuances while improving upon it with higher quality materials and a revised wall design.
+As of yet this stadium is not WBO legal for ranked play.

 Instead of the regular bullet points, here are thank-you's as this project would not have ever seen the light of day without their help: